godotengine/godot-docs/classes/class_@gdscript.rst

 - :ref:`GDScriptFunctionState<class_gdscriptfunctionstate>` **yield** **(** :ref:`Object<class_object>` object=null, :ref:`String<class_string>` signal="" **)**

-Stops the function execution and returns the current state.
-Call :ref:`GDScriptFunctionState.resume<class_GDScriptFunctionState_resume>` on the state to resume execution.
+Stops the function execution and returns the current suspended state to the calling function.

+From the caller, call :ref:`GDScriptFunctionState.resume<class_GDScriptFunctionState_resume>` on the state to resume execution.
 This invalidates the state.

-Returns anything that was passed to the resume function call.
-If passed an object and a signal, the execution is resumed when the object's signal is emitted.
+Within the resumed function, ``yield()`` returns whatever was passed to the ``resume()`` function call.

+If passed an object and a signal, the execution is resumed when the object emits the given signal.
+In this case, ``yield()`` returns the argument passed to ``emit_signal()`` if the signal takes only one argument, or an array containing all the arguments passed to ``emit_signal()`` if the signal takes multiple arguments.